Why and how to stop caring what people think about you 🤷♂️

 Unfortunately, that does mean being more vulnerable.

-A few weeks of unabashed playing later: my colleagues are curious about my fun weekends, my boss and I planned a game, and my girlfriend gifts me D&D gadgets.
+A few weeks of unabashed playing later: curious colleagues about my fun weekends, I planned a game with my boss, and my girlfriend gifts me D&D gadgets.

 Be your quirky honest self and people will connect even more!
 Or at least the people that matter!